ibm-cloud-docs/containers/cs_uc_transport.md

 **Step 1: Containerize apps, by using microservices**

-* Architect apps into a set of cooperative microservices in {{site.data.keyword.containerlong_notm}} based on functional areas of the app and its dependencies.
+* Integrate apps into a set of cooperative microservices in {{site.data.keyword.containerlong_notm}} based on functional areas of the app and its dependencies.
 * Deploy apps to containers in {{site.data.keyword.containerlong_notm}}.
 * Provide standardized DevOps dashboards through Kubernetes.
 * Enables on-demand scaling of compute for batch and other inventory workloads that run infrequently.